How to Deliver Resilient, Secure, Efficient, and Easily Changed IT Systems in Line with CISQ Recommendations

 Using Software Measurement in SLAs: Integrating CISQ Size and Structural Quality Measures into Contractual Relationships

 As more critical business functions within an organization are automated, IT is under increasing pressure to govern the quality of software received from suppliers, whether they are vendors, outsourcers, or system integrators while at the same time reducing cost.
 Better governance requires better measurement of application size, stability and quality in all of its manifestations—functional, non-functional or structural, and behavioral.
 These measures are being incorporated into contracts as the equivalent of Service Level Agreements (SLAs), targets that suppliers must achieve to avoid penalties.
 In some cases, these SLAs involve productivity targets measured by the amount of business functionality delivered compared to the effort expended.
 In other cases, they involve targets for the structural attributes of an application such as security or maintainability.
+This paper talks about how to integrate size and software quality measures into SLAs.

 Sample Acceptance Criteria with CISQ Standardized Metrics